 I try to visit as many of these beaches as possible every year, but I can't get around them all and I really would appreciate being told of any inaccurate information or other useful facts which I may have missed.

 Generally, the area of the shore between the mean high and low tide marks is owned by the Crown, managed by local authorities and freely accessible to all.
+Beaches in other ownership include the beaches within the Castlemartin Range in Pembrokeshire (owned by the MoD), Pembrey Beach in Carmarthenshire (owned by Carmarthenshire Council) and Margam Sands (owned by Tata Steel).
 However for some of the smaller beaches, particularly in north-west Wales, the land behind the beach and sometimes the upper shore above the high water mark, is the property of local landowners.
-Although at the time of my visiting, there appeared to be no restrictions to access, this may change.
+Although at present there appeared to be no restrictions to access, this may change.
 Fortunately, any attempts to prevent public access are usually met by fierce local opposition and dropped, but any reference on this site to 'access' does not imply a public right-of-way.

 If you have any questions or need advice to find a beach for a specific purpose, I am usually pleased to help.
 You can contact me by email (my address is firstname.lastname@example.org) or use the Contact form.